mehulagg/gitlab_test/doc/development/documentation/styleguide.md

 - [Write in Markdown](#markdown).
 - Splitting long lines (preferably up to 100 characters) can make it easier to provide feedback on small chunks of text.
 - Insert an empty line for new paragraphs.
-- Use sentence case for titles, headings, labels, menu items, and buttons.
 - Insert an empty line between different markups (e.g., after every paragraph, header, list, etc).
 Example:

   ```md